-If you are searching to replace your air conditioner, you might be stuck at the thought of whether replacing it will help you save money, or will repairing it.
+If you are searching to replace your air conditioner, you might be stuck at the thought of whether replacing it will help you save money, or will repair it.
 Here is something for you to consider before making the decision.
 If you still are confused, schedule a visit with air conditioner repair in San Jose to let the technician assess the air conditioner and guide you with the decision.

 Your air conditioning systems age!